Nevada Solar Power: 8 Significant Facts for Homeowners

-SEIA reported that in the 4th quarter of 2020, Nevada had enough installed solar capacity in the state of Nevada to power more than 120,000 homes.
-This means that if you haven’t gone solar with one of the local companies in Reno, Carson City, or Las Vegas, one of your neighbors likely has.
+SEIA reported that in the 4th quarter of 2020, Nevada had enough installed solar capacity to power 667,506 homes.
+If you haven’t gone solar with one of the local companies in Reno, Carson City, or Las Vegas, one of your neighbors likely has.

 5. The Biggest Solar Companies in Nevada Don’t Offer the Best Residential Deals

-Simple economics might tell you that bigger solar companies with more money would have surmised the financial resources to make their companies efficient enough to drive down the cost of solar installation, customer acquisition, and more.
+Simple economics might tell you that bigger solar companies with more money have surmised the financial resources to make their companies efficient enough to drive down the cost of solar installation, customer acquisition, and more.
 However, companies like Solar City charge more for installation because of a higher frequency of leased solar panels.